gtalon00/National-Parks-Info-App/README.md

 - Take a user input to search by State initials (ex.CT for Connecticut).
 - Render a list of National Parks.
 - Remove previous search results from the DOM.
-- based on input, giving the name, image, description, state location, and hours.
+- based on input, giving the name, image, description, and hours.

 #### PostMVP